PeqNP/ays-agent/README.md

 The alerting level to transition into if hearbeat timeout exceeded.

-Ignored if `hearbeat-interval` not provided.
+This is ignored if the `hearbeat-interval` is not provided.

 **Default:** `critical`

+Available options are defined in the [Agent Heartbeat Configuration documentation](https://api.bithead.io:8443/help/library/agents-heartbeat/).

-### Values & Status
+### Reporting Values & Status

 Please provide only _one_ reporting type.
 Or, provide no reporting types.

-Again, if no reporting type is provided, the agent will act as a heartbeat sensor.
+If no reporting type is provided (`value`, `values`, et al) the agent will act as a heartbeat sensor.
+In other words, it's not necessary to send data to @ys if the only purpose of the agent is to inform @ys that the service is living.

 #### Single value (optional)

+Send a single value to @ys.

 ##### `--value`